oslabs-beta/MONARQ/README.md

 ```

 ### Step 2:
-`routerCreation` returns an express.Router instance contains route handlers for each of the API Paths defined within the [Manifest Object](#required-user-inputs).  `routerCreation` takes three arguments:
+`routerCreation` returns an express.Router instance containing route handlers for each of the API Paths defined within the [Manifest Object](#required-user-inputs).  `routerCreation` takes three arguments:

 - [Manifest Object](#required-user-inputs)
 - `createdQuery` (the saved value from invoking the queryMap function)